cdnnnn/cdn/file.md

   // ---- (3) & (4) launch: three different endpoints depending on type ------
   const launch = async () => {
-    // Read the *current* store state rather than relying on the `draft`
-    // this render closed over.
-If the user is still typing in a number
-    // field (Max Retries/Timeout, Run Samples, Retest Max Rounds, etc.)
-    // and clicks Launch without clicking elsewhere first, the browser
-    // fires that field's blur (committing/clamping its value via
-    // dispatch) immediately before this button's click handler runs —
-    // but React may not have re-rendered in between, so the `draft` from
-    // useAppSelector above can still be one update behind at the moment
-    // this function body starts executing. store.getState() always
-    // reflects the latest dispatched value synchronously, so shadowing
-    // `draft` with it here guarantees the payload below is built from
-    // whatever is actually on screen, not a stale snapshot. const draft: EvaluationDraft = store.getState().evaluations.draft;

     const dataset = datasets.find((d) => d?.id === draft.dataset);
     const judgeModelObj = draft.judgeModelId ? models.find((m) => m?.id === draft.judgeModelId) : undefined;
     // Change: "Full" mode means "use the whole dataset" — for the agent